-Budgeted cost: £2,584
+Budgeted cost: £4522

 Activity Evidence that supports this approach Challenge number(s) addressed Additional phonics sessions targeted at disadvantaged pupils who require further support, delivered through learning support assistants.
 Phonics is an important component in the development of early reading skills, particularly for children with disadvantaged backgrounds.
 Therefore this support will improve children's access to all areas of the curriculum.
-EEF - Phonics EEF - Improving Literacy in KS1 EEF - Improving Literacy in KS2 2 Delivery of interventions through targeted teaching, using teaching staff.
+EEF - Phonics EEF - Improving Literacy in KS1 EEF - Improving Literacy in KS2 2

+Delivery of interventions such as Number Sense, Fast Track, Talk Boost, Spelling Detectives Number Sense: Aims to secure firm foundations in the development of good number sense for children Reception through Year 2.
+Spelling Detectives: 'to help pupils with gaps in spelling knowledge on average pupils make double the rate of normal progress whilst receiving the intervention'.
+SSE Spelling Detectives Delivery of interventions through targeted teaching, using teaching staff.
 Interventions allow misconceptions to be targeted through individual support and enable good progress.
 Evidence indicates that small group and one to one interventions can be a powerful tool for supporting pupils who require additional support.
-Targeted academic support - EEF Talk Boost Intervention: 'Communication is a critical tool for life', 'it is estimated that as many as 10% of children and young people have some level of Speech, Language and Communication needs'.
-SLCN will also have an impact on learning to read and write. https://ican.org.uk/about-us/our-evidence/ 1, 2, 3, 4 nttps://ican.org.uk/about-us/our-evidence/
+Targeted academic support - EEF 1, 2, 3, 4